SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/User Defined APIs/UD_APIs_UserDefinableApiEndpoint.md

 # DataMiner UserDefinableApiEndpoint DxM

-> [!WARNING]
-> This feature is in preview and is not fully released yet.
-For now, it should only be used on a staging platform.
-It should not be used in a production environment.

 *DataMiner UserDefinableApiEndpoint* is an extension module that runs an ASP.NET Core 5 web API.
 It handles the incoming API triggers over HTTP or HTTPS and sends the requests to the DataMiner Agent(s) in a round-robin way.

 > [!CAUTION]
-> There is currently no rate limiting or protection in place that would prevent malicious users from spamming the endpoint.
-We recommend to only expose the DMA using a firewall or network protection that prevents unknown IP addresses from sending requests.
+> There is currently no rate limiting or protection in place to prevent malicious users from spamming the endpoint.
+We recommend only exposing the DMA using a firewall or network protection that prevents unknown IP addresses from sending requests.

 ## Installing the DxM